 Infographics are not easy to design and require a unique mindset.
 This is why it is often best to work with agencies that focus entirely on infographics, rather than working with a larger firm that acts as a jack-of-all-trades, so to speak.
 The best way to think of it is this: If you wanted to play every single instrument in the orchestra, it’s not likely you would be amazing at each one.
 This is because not all of us have the ability to master everything in the wind, string, percussion, and brass sections.
 If, on the other hand, you focused just on the trumpet, you could become the next Louis Armstrong.
 Similarly, working with a design firm that has a core focus on that unique type of design gives you the chance to get amazing work every time.

 Infographic marketing requires a little bit of elbow grease, just like any online marketing campaign.
 To get the most out of your infographics, you should either have an in-house marketing team push them out to the masses or work with an infographic design agency that can get your designs the attention they deserve.
 As mentioned before, the ROI of infographics is usually based on links, and this often means that the infographic needs a marketing push to get you those links.
 Otherwise you could have an amazing design that nobody ever gets to see.

 You will find a wide range of pricing from agency to agency.
-At Killer Infographics, we pride ourselves in having some of the most competitive pricing out there with quality that mirrors some of the highest priced infographic agencies out there.
-We want our clients to achieve a good ROI with their designs, and can’t expect that without offering a fair price.
+At Killer Infographics, we take pride in producing high-quality designs — and we also want our clients to achieve a good ROI.